The Gray Eyes Family

 The Little Boy Who Changed the World

 Ruby was a little girl who dreamed of growing up and changing the world.
-Maybe she would be an artist, or a nurse for poor children, or a scientist.
-But when she did grow up, God asked her to be a teacher.
-And she worked with a little boy with sparkly eyes and wiggly ears.
-He couldn’t run like the other children.
-But he taught her how changing the world really happens.
-Read this book to find out!
+When she grew up, God asked her to be a teacher.
+And she worked with a little boy who couldn’t run like the other children.
+But he taught her how to change the world.
 25 pages; hardcover.

 The Little Woodchopper